Publish Novellas 1 September 2021

 “Cut the crap Miss Chambers, I know about the little Chambers Kids thing you have going on.”
 Evelyn casts a puzzling glance in the direction of the kids.
 None of them have spoken to the principal yet.
 So how does he know?

-“Miss Chambers… I haven’t been told anything.
-I have seen what you’re doing with my own eyes,” he says.
+“Miss Chambers….
+I haven’t been told anything.
+I have seen what you’re doing with my own eyes,” he chastises.

 She looks shocked at him and casts a worried look in the direction of the students.
 Yet another family receives bad news and they are all crying together.
 It just suddenly becomes too much for her.